faso/namitab/README.md

 ## Configuration

-Go to the extension options, you will be presented with an input field for a JSON config/ Example config:
+Go to the extension options, you will be presented with an input field for a JSON config.
+Example config:
 ```
 {